Impact of the Middle East Conflict on Inbound Travel to Germany

 The German National Tourist Board (GNTB) is responding to the escalation of the military conflict in the Middle East and its potential impact on inbound tourism to Germany with comprehensive measures.
 A dedicated crisis task force has been established to coordinate the continuous analysis of data on current developments.
 The weekly monitoring reports form the basis for intensive exchange with stakeholders, partners in the German and international travel industry, political actors, and cross-border tourism organizations.

 Operationally, the GNTB froze marketing budgets for the affected markets immediately after the outbreak of the war and flexibly adjusted or postponed planned marketing activities.
 Strategically, the GNTB is focusing on European markets for the duration of the conflict (accounting for 77% of all inbound overnight stays).
 In overseas markets, a differentiated approach is also being pursued based on current analyses and ongoing developments.
-Accordingly, budgets originally allocated for market activities in Israel and the Gulf states are being reallocated, and campaigns and timings are being adjusted.
 Continuous customer dialogue and exchange with key accounts in the travel industry and media representatives are being maintained in the Middle East region.

 Petra Hedorfer, Chairwoman of the Executive Board of the GNTB, states: “It is already becoming clear that the potential consequences of the military conflicts will extend far beyond the immediate war zones and the duration of the conflict itself.
 Through our strategic positioning, the situational adjustment of budgets, processes, and structures, the transfer of knowledge, and concrete operational measures, we are minimizing economic risks and supporting our predominantly SME partners in the German tourism industry in international markets.”